Control in the Presence of Manipulators: Cooperative and Competitive Cases: Preliminaries

 An election system $\elec$ is said to have a p-time winner problem if there is a polynomial-time algorithm that on input $C$, $V$, and $p\in C$, determines whether $p$ is a winner under $\elec$ of the election over $C$ with the votes being $V$.

-We assume the reader is aware of the NP, $\conpnp$, $\npnp$, and $\conpnpnp$ levels of the polynomial hierarchy (the ``exponentiation'' notation denotes oracle class, informally put, having unit-cost access to a set of one's choice from the given class)~\cite{mey-sto:c:reg-exp-needs-exp-space,sto:j:poly} and with many-one reductions (which here always means many-one polynomial-time reductions).
+We assume the reader is aware of the NP, $\conpnp$, $\npnp$, and $\conpnpnp$ levels of the polynomial hierarchy (the ``exponentiation'' notation denotes oracle class, informally put, having unit-cost access to a set of one's choice from the given class)~\cite{mey-sto:c:reg-exp-needs-exp-space,sto:j:poly}.
+DP is the class of languages that are the difference of two languages in \np~\cite{pap-yan:j:dp}.
+We assume that the reader is familiar with many-one reductions (which here always means many-one polynomial-time reductions).
 As is standard, we use $\manyone$ to denote many-one reductions.
 There are far fewer completeness results for levels of the hierarchy beyond NP, such as the abovementioned ones, than there are for NP; a collection of and discussion of such results can be found in \cite{sch-uma:j:PH-part-one,sch-uma:j:PH-part-two}.
 Completeness and hardness here are always with respect to many-one reductions.

+For proofs of the cases of Theorem~\ref{t:theoretical-bounds} we reduce from Quantified Boolean Formulas~(QBF) where formulas are restricted to $k$ alternating quantifiers where each quantifier quantifies over a list of boolean variables.
+The problem $\qbfsigma{k}$ is the case of $k$ alternating quantifiers beginning with $\exists$ and similarly $\qbfpi{k}$ is the case of $k$ alternating quantifiers beginning with $\forall$; $\qbfsigma{2}$ is $\npnp$-hard, $\qbfpi{2}$ is $\conpnp$-hard, and $\qbfpi{3}$ is $\conpnpnp$-hard~\cite{sto-mey:c:word-problems,wra:j:complete}.
+In all our proofs using $\qbfsigma{k}$ or $\qbfpi{k}$ we assume without loss of generality that the same number of variables are bound to each quantifier.

 Our hardness results are worst-case results.
 However, it is known that if there exists even one set that is hard for NP (and note that all sets hard for $\conpnp$, $\npnp$, or $\conpnpnp$ are hard for NP) and has a (deterministic) heuristic algorithm whose asymptotic error rate is subexponential, then the polynomial hierarchy collapses.
 See~\cite{hem-wil:j:heuristic-algorithms-correctness-frequency} for a discussion of that, and an attempt to reconcile that with the fact that in practice heuristics often do seem to do well, including for some cases related to elections, see, e.g., \cite{wal:c:where-hard-veto}.